BUILDING A TEAM

 Try these approaches:

-- Walk across campus to explore collaboration with someone from a different discipline.
+- Explore collaboration with someone from a different background or discipline.

-- Post a provocative question to your social network and see who weighs in with an intriguing thought.
+- Post a thought-provoking question to your social network and see who weighs in with an intriguing response.

 - Brainstorm with colleagues, mentors, and friends from outside your organization or field.
 Pose the challenge you want to address and ask them who would provide an interesting, valuable, and unexpected perspective.